virocon-organization/virocon/docs/jointdistribution_and_contours.rst

 =============================

-In a global hierarchical model, the dependency of a parametric distribution is described by dependence functions for the distribution's parameters.
+In a global hierarchical model, the dependency of a parametric distribution is described with dependence functions for the distribution's parameters.
-In :ref:`create-independent-dist` we used :class:`~viroconcom.params.ConstantParam` for the parameters.
+In Chapter :ref:`create-independent-dist` we used :class:`~viroconcom.params.ConstantParam` for the parameters.
 There is also :class:`~viroconcom.params.FunctionParam`, which can represent different dependence functions.
 It is callable and returns a parameter value depending